lava lite 2000 2003 banner

 Lava Desk Phones on OozingGoo

 The original Lava Lamp is now a telephone?
 This strange lava lamp was a combination lava lamp and telephone.
-A cool product, but also a victim of the advancements in technology, it is probably the only lava lamp you could consider obselete.
+A cool product, but also a victim of the advancements in technology, it is probably the only lava lamp you could consider obsolete.

 Millennium